VPMWebApps/CIS-Research-Topics/README.md

 19. basic survival skills - first aid, cpr, cooking, swimming, self - defence  - across educational institutions - part of curriculum

 20. Market research - how to conduct - VC firms newsletters - mgmt consulting firms

-21. incompetence - how to identify - traits and behaviors of efficient vs inefficient individuals

 22. food we eat - variety of agri techniques - modern / traditional - success and failure stories - what we can learn , what we can unlearn

 23. Can traditional chemical pesticide and fertilizer companies transition to biopesticides and biofertilizers. survey on existing chemical giants and their steps towards transition.